-1.6 Interested Parties
+Interested Parties

-The Gambling Act defines as an interested person in relation to an application or in respect of a premises licence, the person who:
+The Gambling Act defines an interested party as a person who:

-- Lives sufficiently close to the premises to be likely to be affected by the authorised activities; - Has business interests that might be affected by the authorised activities; or - Represents persons who satisfy paragraphs (a) or (b).
+- Lives sufficiently close to the premises to be likely to be affected by the authorised activities; - Has business interests that might be affected by the authorised activities; or - Represents persons who satisfy paragraphs (a) or (b)

-The Licensing Authority, in determining whether a person is an interested party, will consider each case on its merits.
-The Authority will not apply a rigid rule to its decision-making.
-In reaching its decision, the Licensing Authority will consider factors such as the likelihood of the person/business being affected by the licensable activities at the premises as well as the geographical proximity.
+The licensing authority, in determining whether a person is an interested party, will consider each case on its merits.
+The authority will not apply a rigid rule to its decision making.
+In reaching its decision, the licensing authority will consider factors such as the likelihood of the person/business being affected by the licensable activities at the premises as well as geographical proximity.
 Larger premises may affect people over a broader geographical area than smaller premises offering the same facilities.

-"Business interests" will be given its widest possible interpretation and may include partnerships, charities, faith groups and medical practices.
+"Business interests" will be given its widest possible meaning and may include partnerships, charities, faith groups and medical practices.

-Interested parties may also include trade associations, trade unions, residents' associations and tenants' associations where they have a member who can be classed as an interested party under the Gambling Act 2005.
+Interested parties may also include trade associations, trade unions, residents' associations and tenants' associations where they have a member who can be classed as an interested party.
 Democratically elected councillors and MPs may also be interested parties.

-1.7 Children and Vulnerable People
+Children and Vulnerable People

-We will place high priority on social responsibility and take a public health approach1 to dealing with problems.
-In exercising its statutory powers, the Council will have due regard, where relevant to its statutory functions, to the need to:
+The licensing authority will place a high priority on social responsibility.
+In exercising its statutory powers, the licensing authority will have due regard, where relevant to its statutory functions, to the need to:

-- Prevent gambling related problems in individuals and groups at risk of gambling addiction: - Promote informed and balanced attitudes, behaviours and policies towards gambling and gamblers by both individuals and by communities; and - Protect vulnerable groups from gambling related harm.
+- Prevent gambling related problems in individuals and groups at risk of gambling addiction; - Promote informed and balanced attitudes, behaviours and policies towards gambling and gamblers by both individuals and by communities; and - Protect vulnerable groups from gambling related harm.

-The Council will work with operators and other public agencies through the Gambling Forum to encourage a commitment to social responsibility including responsible design, delivery, promotion and use of the product.
+The licensing authority will work with operators and other public agencies to encourage a commitment to social responsibility including responsible design, delivery, promotion and use of product.
 The end goal will be to reduce the incidence of high-risk and problem gambling.

-The Licensing Authority will consider, in relation to any particular premises whether any special considerations apply to the protection of vulnerable persons.
-Such considerations need to be balanced by the Licensing Authority's objective to aim to permit the use of premises for gambling.
+The licensing authority will consider, in relation to any particular premises whether any special considerations apply to the protection of vulnerable persons.
+Such considerations need to be balanced by the authority's objective to aim to permit the use of premises for gambling.
 The Gambling Commission are obliged under section 176 of the Act to issue a Code of Practice on access to casino premises by children and young persons.
 Adherence to the code will be a condition on the premises licence.